-We are excited to be rolling out our mastery curriculum with the new year 7 cohort this year.
+We are excited to be rolling out our mastery curriculum with the new year 7 cohort and our current year 8s this year.
 We will be working in collaboration with the Mathematics Mastery partnership to deliver this and for some it might seem quite a different experience.

 A mastery curriculum encourages learning that builds.
 Key mathematical concepts are taught and then applied and connected to other areas of learning throughout the year and beyond.
 This approach deepens understanding, and consolidates knowledge and skills.